 Implications for language design and evolution

-In future language design and evolution activities, consider providing language mechanisms to formally specify preconditions and postconditions, including class-wide preconditions and postconditions.
+In future language design and evolution activities, language designers should consider providing language mechanisms to formally specify preconditions and postconditions, including class-wide preconditions and postconditions.

 Redispatching [PPH]

 Description of application vulnerability

 When very similar functionality is provided by methods or interfaces with varying parameter structures, a frequently found implementation strategy is to designate one of them as the work horse and have all others call on it to perform the (common) work.
 A prime example are constructor or initialization methods where different sets of initial values for certain components are provided and the remaining components are set to default values.